-You can walk right over the Roberto Clemente Bridge from downtown to get to it.
+You can walk over the Roberto Clemente Bridge from downtown to get to it.

 Clemente played for the Pirates from 1955-1972….quite a legacy.

-While you’re on this North Shore side of the city, spend some time at the Andy Warhol Museum near PNC Park (pop artist Warhol was a Pittsburgh native) or simply walk back over one of the three pedestrian-friendly bridges back into the main downtown area.
+While you’re on this North Shore side of the city, spend some time at the Andy Warhol Museum near PNC Park (pop artist Warhol was a Pittsburgh native) or simply walk back over one of the three pedestrian-friendly bridges to return to the main downtown area.